Crime & Power

 Trefnydd: Prof Martina Feilzer

-State crimes: from ghettos to genocide.
-How does criminology and criminal justice respond when it is the formal State who offends?
+Part One: State crimes From ghettos to genocide: how does criminology and criminal justice respond when it is the State who offends?
 How do we define crime, justice and victimisation in this context?

-Interpersonal levels of crime and power: examples may include ‘honour’-based violence and coercion; homophobic hate crimes; gender violence in intimate relationships; what happens when the victim becomes the offender as in the case of battered women who kill?
-How do the law, society and criminal justice system respond to these forms of crime?
+Part Three: Interpersonal crimes Many crimes of power take place at an interpersonal level: examples may include ‘honour’- based violence and coercion; homophobic hate crimes; and gender violence in intimate relationships.
+How do social and criminal justice systems respond to these forms of crime?

 Threshold students should be able to:- Explain what is meant by power relations within the context of crime, deviance and criminal justice; identify and explain some of the models of justice; appreciate some of the ways in which the application of power is legitimised or criminalised; locate crime and power within a broader explanatory framework.